Indigenous and Black Engineering/Technology (IBET) PhD Fellowship

 Award selection process

-The Faculties of Engineering of six Ontario Universities (McMaster, Ottawa, Queen’s, Western, Waterloo, Toronto,) are committed to increasing the diversity of Canada’s workforce by increasing the diversity of engineering faculty and industry.
+The Faculties of Engineering of eighteen Ontario universities and research institutions are committed to increasing the diversity of Canada’s workforce by increasing the diversity of engineering faculty and industry.
 As part of their efforts to encourage, mentor, support and enhance the preparation of tomorrow’s diverse leaders, each Engineering Faculty is creating the Indigenous and Black Engineering/Technology PhD Fellowship to attract and financially support highly qualified domestic applicants who identify as Indigenous (First Nations, Inuit, Métis) and Black.

-The fellowship is intended as a scholarship for new students.
-Currently enrolled students will be awarded $25,000 on top of their existing funding package.
-The award is subject to the Faculty’s Major Scholarship Policy, which means the value of the existing funding package (i.e. research scholarship and departmental scholarship) will be reduced by $2500 per term for the duration of receiving the fellowship.
+*The award is subject to the Faculty’s Major Scholarship Policy, which means the value of the funding package may be reduced by $2,500 per term for the duration the fellowship is received.

-• Canadian or a permanent resident of Canada who self identifies as being Indigenous or Black;
+• This competition is open to Canadian citizens, permanent residents and protected persons who self identify as being Indigenous or Black;

 • Admitted/transferred into a PhD program in Engineering by the Fall term of 2021 or later;

-• Must stay in good standing within the program and maintain satisfactory progress in their academic program to remain eligible.
+• Must be in time and remain in good standing within the program and maintain satisfactory progress in their academic program to remain eligible.

 • Recipients who hold or are subsequently awarded a major scholarship* may have the value of their fellowship reduced.
 The Departmental/Supervisor portion of the IBET Fellowship may be partially or fully reduced while receiving this additional funding. *Major scholarships have a value of more than $10,000, with examples including: Vanier, Tri-Agency Doctoral CGS and PGS, Ontario Graduate Scholarship (OGS), and Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST.
 The Faculty of Engineering will advise the student(s) of any adjustments to their funding accordingly.